What are the schools in Rome like?

 When we asked about the schools in Rome, they said...

 "The International School of Rome (ISR) is one of the best international schools in Rome.
 It is an independent, non-profit, co-educational day school offering an international curriculum for students from Pre-Kindergarten to Grade 12.
 ISR offers a rigorous academic program that is based on the International Baccalaureate (IB) curriculum, and is accredited by the Council of International Schools (CIS).
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The American International School of Rome (AISR) is another excellent international school in Rome.
 It is a private, co-educational day school offering an American-style curriculum for students from Pre-Kindergarten to Grade 12.
 AISR is accredited by the Middle States Association of Colleges and Schools (MSA) and the New England Association of Schools and Colleges (NEASC).
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The John Cabot University (JCU) is a great bilingual school in Rome.
 It is an American university offering a wide range of undergraduate and graduate programs in English and Italian.
 JCU is accredited by the Middle States Commission on Higher Education (MSCHE) and the Italian Ministry of Education, University and Research (MIUR).
-The university also offers a wide range of extracurricular activities, including sports, music, and art," commented one expat when asked about in Rome.
+The university also offers a wide range of extracurricular activities, including sports, music, and art," explained one expat living in Rome, Italy.

 "I definitely recommend this school and believe that the academic level continues to rise with the appointment recently of a new head of school.
 The school is well run and financially stable.
 It's a good idea to have your child visit if possible, especially if you seek a boarding situation.
-There are several other good options for high school, but St. Stephen's and Marymount are the ones closest to the historic center, St. Stephen's having the most convenient location within walking distance," remarked one expat living in Rome with children attending St. Stephen's School.
+There are several other good options for high school, but St. Stephen's and Marymount are the ones closest to the historic center, St. Stephen's having the most convenient location within walking distance," said one parent with children at St. Stephen's School in Rome.

 Other Questions: